Constraint-Level Design of zkEVMs: Architectures, Trade-offs, and Evolution: Introduction

 Our architectural analysis employs a multi-layered methodology to dissect zkEVM implementations at the constraint level, which is the fundamental algebraic layer where Ethereum execution semantics meet zero-knowledge proof systems.
 We systematically examine five major production zkEVMs: Polygon zkEVM \cite{polygon_zkevm}, zkSync Era \cite{zksync2024protocol}, Scroll \cite{scroll2024whitepaper}, Linea \cite{linea2022,begassat2021specification}, and Taiko \cite{taiko2024whitepaper}.
-Our analysis synthesizes technical artifacts from three primary sources: official protocol specifications that define constraint systems and state transition rules, academic publications presenting the theoretical foundations, and production codebases revealing implementation realities often absent from documentation.
-We deliberately exclude performance benchmarking from our scope, as proving times and hardware requirements vary dramatically with workload characteristics and are extensively covered in existing empirical studies \cite{chaliasos2024analyzing, ernstberger2024zk, nguyen2024ethereum}.
-Instead, we focus on the invariant architectural patterns that determine what performance is theoretically achievable: how constraint systems encode opcodes, which operations become bottlenecks, and why certain compatibility levels impose fundamental efficiency limits.
+Beyond zkEVMs, we also survey Zero-Knowledge Virtual Machines (zkVMs) that connect to Ethereum workloads under two deployment patterns.
+The application-specific rollup pattern is exemplified by StarkNet~\cite{starkware2021starknet} on Cairo~\cite{goldberg2021cairo}.
+The EVM deployment pattern is exemplified by Zeth~\cite{risczero2024zeth} on RISC Zero~\cite{risczero2023zkvm} and \texttt{rsp}~\cite{succinct2024rsp} on SP1~\cite{succinct2024sp1}.
+Systems such as Aztec~\cite{williamson2018aztec}, Jolt~\cite{arun2024jolt}, and Valida~\cite{thomas2025valida} that use custom VMs and domain-specific languages rather than proving EVM execution fall outside this taxonomy and are not surveyed.
+Our analysis synthesizes technical artifacts from three primary sources: official protocol specifications that define constraint systems and state transition rules, academic publications presenting the theoretical foundations, and production codebases revealing implementation realities often absent from documentation.\footnote{The project characterizations in this survey reflect cited specifications and codebases current as of June 2026.
+Production systems evolve, so specific implementation details may change thereafter.} We deliberately exclude performance benchmarking from our scope, as proving times and hardware requirements vary dramatically with workload characteristics and are extensively covered in existing empirical studies \cite{chaliasos2024analyzing, nguyen2024ethereum}.
+Instead, we focus on the invariant architectural patterns that determine the constraint cost a design must pay: how constraint systems encode opcodes, which operations become bottlenecks, and why certain compatibility levels impose fundamental limits on constraint complexity.
 This architectural lens provides practitioners with the conceptual framework needed to evaluate zkEVM designs independent of rapidly evolving implementation optimizations.